Abrasive unwanted application removal instructions

-Abrasive is a piece of software, endorsed as a tool for running operating system diagnostics and fixing various issues.
+Abrasive is endorsed as a tool for running operating system diagnostics and fixing various issues.
 It is supposedly capable of improving device operation speed and removing registry errors.
-Due to the dubious methods used to distribute it, the Abrasive app is considered to be a PUA (Potentially Unwanted Application).
+Due to the dubious methods used to proliferate this app, Abrasive is classified as a Potentially Unwanted Application (PUA).

-Questionable distribution techniques are not uncommon for ordinary and operational software, however they are mostly used to proliferate untrustworthy content.
+Dubious distribution techniques are often used for normal and operational software, however, they are mostly used to proliferate untrusted content.
 Despite their legitimate appearance, PUAs are seldom operational.
-To elaborate, certain PUAs (e.g. fake anti-virus and system optimization tools) require activation (i.e. purchase) to perform their advertised functionalities.
-However, even after being purchased - this software usually remains nonoperational.
-Additionally, PUAs can have heinous abilities.
+To elaborate, some PUAs (e.g. fake anti-virus and system optimization tools) require activation/purchase to perform their advertised functionality.
+Even after purchase, however, this software usually remains nonoperational.
+Additionally, PUAs can have dangerous capabilities.
 They can force-open sale-based/promotional, rogue, deceptive/scam, compromised and malicious sites.
 Adware-type unwanted apps run intrusive advertisement campaigns.
-This kind enables the placement of pop-ups, banners, coupons and other intrusive adverts on any visited webpage.
-The ads diminish the browsing experience and once clicked on - redirect to unreliable/malicious websites and some can stealthily download/install software.
-Another type called browser hijackers modify browser settings in order to promote fake search engines.
-The promoted web searchers are seldom capable of providing search results, so they redirect to Google, Yahoo, Bing and other genuine search engines.
-What is more, most PUAs (regardless of type) have data tracking abilities.
+This kind enable the placement of pop-ups, banners, coupons and other intrusive ads on any visited web page.
+The ads diminish the browsing experience and, once clicked, redirect to dubious/malicious websites.
+Some can stealthily download/install rogue software.
+Another type (browser hijackers) modify browser settings to promote fake search engines.
+The promoted web searchers are seldom capable of providing search results, and so they redirect to Google, Yahoo, Bing and other genuine search engines.
+Furthermore, most PUAs (regardless of type) have data tracking capabilities.
 Typically, these applications monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information extracted from it (IP addresses, geolocations and other details).
-The gathered data is highly likely to contain personally identifiable information and PUA developers monetize it by sharing it with and/or selling it to third parties (potentially cyber criminals).
-To summarize, presence of unwanted apps on devices can result in system infections, financial losses, serious privacy issues and even identity theft.
-To protect device integrity and user safety, all suspect applications and browser extensions/plug-ins must be eliminated immediately upon detection.
+The gathered data is likely to contain personally identifiable information, which PUA developers monetize by sharing with and/or selling to third parties (potentially, cyber criminals).
+To summarize, the presence of these unwanted apps on devices can result in system infections, financial loss, serious privacy issues and even identity theft.
+To protect device integrity and user safety, remove all suspect applications and browser extensions/plug-ins immediately upon detection.

 |Name||Abrasive potentially unwanted application|